MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 Please  contact us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) to get help on the integration.

-### Identity Mapping between external portal to MCT (via ADB2C)
+### Identity Mapping between external portal to CT (via ADB2C)

-MCT allows you to map identity with external portal i.e., if you have an external portal where you want to authenticate users (via email, User name, local IDP) and then have them redirected to MCT.
+CT allows you to map identity with external portal i.e., if you have an external portal where you want to authenticate users (via email, User name, local IDP) and then have them redirected to CT.
 This flow can be acheived via setting up custom policies in your B2C tenant as mentioned in steps below:

 * Setup [ADB2C tenant](/azure/active-directory-b2c/tutorial-create-tenant)
 * You need to set custom policies in your ADB2C (we are sharing [sample codes](https://github.com/MicrosoftDocs/microsoft-community-training/files/9594393/Sample.NCS.login.usecase.zip) for your reference) please make necessary changes based on your login requirements